qmlweb/qmlweb/README.md

 ## Javascript powered QML Engine
 CSS and HTML are boring and lame.
 And they suck at designing cool, interactive interfaces.
-Qt came up with a much better answer for its renowned framework: `QML`, a declarative language perfect for designing UIs.
+Qt came up with a much better answer for its renowned framework: `QML`, a declarative language perfect for designing UIs (and much more).
 Here's a sample of how QML looks like:

 ```QML
 Rectangle {